Fine Arts

 - Rita Yip- Studio Coordinator

-- Aurora Landin- Assistant Department Chair, printmaking, drawing and professional practice
+- Milos Campbell- Assistant Department Chair, printmaking, drawing

-- Elizabeth Milton- Assistant Department Chair, performance, media, drawing and professional practice
+- Elizabeth Milton- Graduation Exhibition Coordinator, performance, media studio, drawing, professional practice

-Thank you to our Department leadership team for their dedication, insight and hard work running our program: Milos Campbell (Department Chair), Aurora Landin (Assistant Department Chair), Elizabeth Milton (Assistant Department Chair) and Rita Yip (Studio Coordinator).
-Deep gratitude to our donors: David Lambert Foundation, Anne and Jeff Powell, Craft Council of BC, Shadbolt Centre for the Arts (Ceramics Program), North-West Ceramics Foundation, Tenline Sales, Dudarave Print Workshop and Malaspina Printmakers for their generous contribution to our Fine Arts Awards program.
+Thank you to our Department Leadership Team for their dedication, care and hard work running our program: Aurora Landin (Department Chair), Milos Campbell (Assistant Department Chair), Elizabeth Milton (Graduation Exhibition Coordinator) and Rita Yip (Studio Coordinator).
+Deep gratitude to our donors: Bob Graham & Laura Cullen, David Lambert Foundation, Anne and Jeff Powell, Craft Council of BC, Shadbolt Centre for the Arts (Ceramics Program), North-West Ceramics Foundation, Tenline Sales, Dudarave Print Workshop and Malaspina Printmakers for their generous contribution to our Fine Arts Awards program.

 Many thanks to the following folks who support our program:

-- Our amazing life models:- Guy, Steve, Hélène, Jessica, Bruce, Emmalena, Ann, Tiffany, Mark
+- Our amazing life models:- Guy, Steve, Hélène, Jessica, Bruce, Emmalena, Tiffany, Mark

 Langara Fine Arts